pioneers/PieCentral/dawn/README.md

 ### Packaging Dawn Locally
 **This is only relevant if you are testing a non-development version of Dawn just for yourself.**

-1. Install electron-packager: `npm install -g electron-packager`
+1. Install electron-packager: `yarn install electron-packager`
-2. Build for production: `npm run build` (as opposed to `npm run watch` during production).
+2. Build for production: `yarn run build` (as opposed to `yarn run watch` during production).
 3. Package app:
     * Packaging Dawn is done via a release script.
 To build for all platforms, run the following from the `dawn` folder: